shadow/shadow/docs/shadow_config_spec.md

 Type: Array

 Virtual software processes that the host will run.
-PIDs are assigned from 1000 on each host, in the order that they appear in this process list. e.g. this property can be used to cleanly shut down a process by scheduling a `/bin/kill` process to send a shutdown signal (e.g. `SIGTERM` or `SIGINT`) at the desired time.
+PIDs are assigned from 1000 on each host, in the order that they appear in this process list.

 #### `hosts.<hostname>.processes[*].args`